mickelson/attract/Compile.md

 dpkg-buildpackage can be used on the target system, sbuild is useful when building for an alternate release.
 Provided all dependncies are met then run dpkg-buildpackage from a terminal in the source folder.

-	dpkg-buildpackage -b --no-sign
+	dpkg-buildpackage --sanitize-env --no-sign -b -rfakeroot

 If you are compiling for a different release of Debian (eg. Target = Debian 10, Compiling on Debian 11) then you will need to setup an environment for sbuild.
-See https://wiki.debian.org/sbuild (And a .sbuildrc file) Then run sbuild from a terminal in the source folder.
+See https://wiki.debian.org/sbuild Then run sbuild from a terminal in the source folder.

 	sbuild -d buster